Bar From University-Owned or Controlled Premises

 |Current/prospective McNeese students||Dean of Student Services||Discipline Committee|

-|Current/former McNeese employees||Chief of University Police or designee||Campus Violence Prevention Team/IMT|
+|Current/former McNeese employees||University Police Chief or designee||Campus Violence Prevention Team/IMT|

-|General Public||Chief of University Police or designee||Campus Violence Prevention Team/IMT|
+|General public||University Police Chief or designee||Campus Violence Prevention Team/IMT|

-The University President reserves the right of final appeal, modification or termination for all bar orders.
+The University president reserves the right of final appeal, modification, or termination for all bar orders.